Alexander-Riabovol/VidifyStream/README.md

 ## Usage

-Fork **Postman** collections that contain requests and a documentation to endpoints via `Fork` button in the the dropdown list or by pressing `Ctrl + Alt + F` from the workspace:
+Fork **Postman** collections that contain requests and a documentation to endpoints via `Fork` button in the dropdown list or by pressing `Ctrl + Alt + F` from the workspace:

 `https://www.postman.com/gold-astronaut-497435/workspace/vidifystream-workspace/collection/28405641-c4d7122b-1b12-41dc-8efe-397785854420?action=share&creator=28405641`